refinedev/refine/documentation/blog/2024-11-12-react-date-picker.md

 hide_table_of_contents: false
 ---

-**This article was last updated on July 22, 2024, to add sections for Accessibility Considerations, Internationalization and Localization, and Performance Optimization.**
+**This article was last updated on November 12, 2024, to add sections for Accessibility Considerations, Internationalization and Localization, Performance Optimization, and Testing Date Pickers.**

 ## Introduction